Loosekonnection/CodeRefactor/README.md

 *	ADDED a title that reflects the company name ‘Horiseon’ and a small description, this now 	displays in the webpage tab.
 *	EDITED the first 'div' element of the header, and replaced the 'div' with the 'header' 	semantic element.
 *	REMOVED the CSS .header class from the Header semantic element.
-*	EDITED the 'div' element of the within the 'header', and replaced the 'div' with the 	'nav' 	semantic element.
+*	EDITED the 'div' element of the 'nav' contained within the 'header', and replaced the 'div' with the 	'nav' semantic element.
 *	EDITED the Hero Section 'div' and replaced it with the 'section' semantic.
 * ADDED a 'main' semantic section and moved the content and sidebar into it.
 *	EDITED the content 'div' and renamed it to 'section'.